Max and Harvey

-Max and Harvey are an English singing duo who rose to prominence after posting singing videos on social media.
+Max Luca Mills and Harvey Kitt Mills are an English twin singing duo who rose to prominence after posting singing videos on social media.
 In 2019, they competed in The X Factor: Celebrity and finished in second place.
+They have 7 million followers on the social media app TikTok.

 Career

 Harvey Kitt Mills and Max Luca Mills are identical twins.
 They first appeared in public as toddlers both alternatively playing 'Thomas' on the ITV romantic drama William and Mary featuring Martin Clunes and Julie Graham in 2005.
 They began singing at eight years old.

 In 2009, Harvey played the part of Benjamin in the West End’s production of “Priscilla, Queen of the Desert.”
 In 2012, they starred in the Channel 4 short film “Double Take.”
 In 2015, at the ages of 12, the duo took part in the UK tour of the production of “The Sound of Music,” alternating the part of Friedrich.

 They joined the social platform musical.ly in March 2016 and began creating their videos by lip-syncing to songs from a variety of musicians, including Shawn Mendes, Avicii, and Bastille, before creating their own original content.

-After their success with musical.ly, Max and Harvey released their debut single "One More Day in Love" in December 2016.
+Following their success with musical.ly, Max and Harvey released their debut single "One More Day in Love" in December 2016.
 This was followed up by the release of a cover of DJ Snake and Justin Bieber's song "Let Me Love You" in January 2017, and the original song "Stuck on the Ceiling" and the cover "Words" (by The Vamps) in October and November 2017.
 Max and Harvey released their first Christmas single, "I Wish It Could Be Christmas Everyday" in December 2017.

-Also in 2017 they released a song called No One Else but never properly released it onto any platforms.
-This was about a girl who was perfect in the eyes of the singer and that they didn’t want anyone else in their lives.
-Fans thought this song was really good and often requested them to sing it in shows.

 In 2017, BBC's children's television strand CBBC aired My Life: Max & Harvey, a documentary produced by the duo, which gave fans an inside look into their lives and career.
 That same year, BBC released a DVD Max and Harvey (in a show) and Penguin UK published Max & Harvey: In A Book, which chronicles their musical.ly careers and the path to making their CBBC documentary, as well as giving readers an inside look at their lives.
 In 2018, the CBBC gave the duo their own TV show, "Fear Of Missing Out" (FOMO).

 In April 2018, Max and Harvey became the first to sign with RMI Records, a new label formed by Disney Music Group.
 In October 2018, they released the single Trade Hearts.